MyOffGridAI/.github/profile/README.md

 **Your world, remembered.**

 MyOffGrid AI is a private, offline-first personal AI assistant designed to run entirely on your own hardware.
-Every conversation, every memory, every document stays on your device — no cloud required.
+Every conversation, every memory, every document stays on your device — no cloud required and no telemetry EVER!
 Pair it with local LLMs running on a Raspberry Pi, Mini-PC, or any Linux appliance, and you get a fully sovereign AI that learns, remembers, and helps manage your off-grid life.

 ---